 Traditioned Innovation: A Public Theology Series

-We enter the 2020–2021 academic year amid many economic and political uncertainties, navigating the layered crises of the COVID-19 pandemic, persistent, and pernicious racialized inequities in church, nation, and world.
+We enter 2021 amid continuing economic and political uncertainties, navigating the layered crises of the COVID-19 pandemic, persistent, and pernicious racialized inequities in church, nation, and world.
 This complex reality requires all the resources available to us, including a critical evaluation of the past – “traditioned innovation” (L. Gregory Jones) that fruitfully draws from, critiques, and reimagines the past for the needs of the present and future.
 NPTS faculty and leading practitioners of Covenant congregations and denominational ministries will collaborate to lead creative discussions integrating scholarship, ministry practices, and formation.

 The Symposium on the Theological Interpretation of Scripture features prominent international scholars and provides a forum for interdisciplinary theology from a biblical perspective.
 Learn more.

 We are proud to welcome a number of guests each year who offer scholarship on a variety of theological topics.
 Learn more.

 North Park Theological Seminary’s commencement service is a special day each spring, and we invite you to join us to celebrate with our students.
 Graduating students should also review this information for important details about planning for graduation, commencement day, and beyond.
 Learn more.